Places We Go : Fascinating Florence

 Such a pretty room.

-My room was old fashion, huge and filled with antique furniture.
+My room was old-fashion, ample and filled with antique furniture.
 And see that phone?
-It worked for my wake-up calls!
+I answered for my wake-up calls.

-Laying in bed, seeing the top of the Duomo and hearing its hourly bells was a treat.
+Laying in bed, seeing the dome of the Duomo, hearing its hourly bells was a treat.
+The dome was built between 1420-1436.

 I rarely watched TV on this trip but did catch the weather reports on BBC or CNN.

 On the night before we left for Rome, Christmas lights were starting to go up.
 Magical!
-Looking forward to the Olympics Closing Ceremony today.
+Are you looking forward to the Olympics Closing Ceremony today?
 No matter what you're doing, I hope you enjoy your Sunday!

 axios

 We are so Oakland proud of our homeown Olympian, Alysa Liu!
-Joyous!
+She's joyous!